Easy Turkey Roulade Recipe (Make-Ahead Thanksgiving Turkey Roll)

 - Cherry Fluff

-- Leftover Turkey Casserole
+- Sweet Potato Casserole

-We love turkey!
 You can find all of our Turkey Recipes here.

-I hope you enjoyed this delicious recipe as much as we do.
-Drop me a comment below, and don’t forget to give it a star rating. ⭐⭐⭐⭐⭐.
-Your comments and ratings help others decide if this recipe is for them too.
+I hope you love this delicious recipe as much as we do!
+Drop me a comment below and give it a star rating โญโญโญโญโญ.
+Your comments and ratings help other home cooks decide if this recipe is right for them too.

 Did you enjoy this recipe?
-Don’t forget to pin it for later and follow me on Pinterest for more delicious recipes like this one!
+Donโt forget to pin it for later and follow me on Pinterest for more delicious recipes like this one!

 Happy Anniversary (a little bit late), Julie!
 I just adore hearing love stories!
-Wishing you both happiness always! ♡
+Wishing you both happiness always! โก

 Thank you Dawn, me too!
 I’m hoping for at least another 35!